Row House – Joana’s Fitness Fix

 Angelica and I are getting a first-hand taste of this amazing workout with Row House Coaches Hannah Voyten and Meg Lemery.

 Row House has 5 studios in Colorado.
 The first class is free to new rowers and this week they have extended Black Friday specials and if you book a free class before the end of the year you will be entered to win a free month.
-For information, go to therowhouse.com.
+For information, go to therowhouse.com or scan the QR Code.